canonical/chisel-docs/docs/how-to/slice-a-package.md

      slice while keeping the resulting paths specific to the package.
 See {ref}`create_sdf_examples`.

-    The complete `slices/openssl.yaml` file should look something like this:
+    The complete `slices/vim-tiny.yaml` file should look something like this:

     ```yaml
-    package: openssl
+    package: vim-tiny

     essential:
       - vim-tiny_copyright